 Usually, once enough time has passed, and the damaged tissues have healed, the main culprit becomes the pain itself which is increased by a hypersensitive nervous system.
 As soon as this incidence is identified, and other structural damage is ruled out, a physical therapist can work with you to resolve tour pain.

 This is why health professionals are wary of solving chronic pain is usually through surgery or other avenues that change the structure of the tissues themselves.
 Rather, with personalized physical therapy options that help to strengthen new connections in our brain that do not lead to the experience of pain.
 With that said, every case is different and it is always possible that pain is caused by a specific structural issue which is why it is important to consult a healthcare professional, obtain second opinions etc.

-Although there are many different avenues to take for treatment options, a physical therapist is the perfect professional to help you to get better by guiding you through the right progression of exercises to appropriately challenge your body and encourage your brain to strengthen new pathways that don’t produce pain.
-Physical therapists can also help you to differentiate between pain from harmful stimuli and pain from non harmful stimuli ensuring that you stay on the right path to getting back you your life.
+As previously mentioned, there are many different treatment avenues.
+Seeing a physical therapist at Atlantic Physical Therapy is the perfect option to help you to get better.
+After an initial evaluation, your therapist will guide you through the right progression of exercises to appropriately challenge your body and encourage your brain to strengthen new pathways that don’t produce pain.
+Additionally, physical therapists can also help you to differentiate between pain from harmful stimuli and non-harmful stimuli; that knowledge ensures you stay on the right path to getting back to your pain free life.